More sheet music packages coming.

 These musings led to this album: a sort of Lo-Fi Seventies pop CD that imagines an alternative universe where Lou Reed grew up in Detroit rather than Queens.

-'Steppin' Out Under the Moon' is the track that captures that old feel most.
+'Steppin' Out Under the Moon' is the track that most captures that old feel.

 1) Brooklyn Blue